 Despite its impressive fleet size and number of flights, China Southern Airlines only had three deadly incidents, the worst of them taking place in November 1992, when a Boeing 737 crashed near Guilin, Guangxi, due to an engine malfunction, killing all 141 people on board.

-SeatMaestro® offers airline seat information and detailed seat maps for both regular and low-cost flights on 178 airlines worldwide, updated daily.
+SeatMaestro® offers detailed seat maps and reviews on 178 regular and low-cost airlines worldwide, updated daily.

 In 2004, 2 frequent flyers from Spain launched SeatMaestro.com.
 After thousands of hours in the air, they soon realized that all seats are not created equal (especially in economy class).
 Well aware of the immense differences between airline seats, they decided to show other travelers how to best choose a seat when preparing to fly. read more...